📘 MERCED COUNTY CEDS 2025–2030 (FULLY REBUILT WITH ALL CITIES)

 rezoning

-major UC expansions
+UC expansions

-Castle development deals
+Castle deals

 4. Countywide CEDS Advisory Council